tlowdermilk/customermodel/README.md

    - Click "Edit" buttons to enter edit mode
    - Use "Add", "Rename", "Delete" buttons to manage items
    - Click "Exit" to save and exit edit mode
+7. **Save your work**: Use the Data Management section to export your customizations
+   - Click "Export Data" to save all changes to a file
+   - Click "Import Data" to load previously saved data
+   - Create backups before making major changes

 ## Understanding the Hierarchy